cloudcreativity/json-api/README.md

 # cloudcreativity/json-api

-A framework agnostic implementation of the [jsonapi.org](http://jsonapi.org) spec.
-This repository extends [neomerx/json-api](https://github.com/neomerx/json-api), adding in several additional features:
+This repository extends [neomerx/json-api](https://github.com/neomerx/json-api), adding in several additional framework-agnostic features:

 1. Multiple schema sets loaded from a configuration array.
 Default schemas are merged with the schema set being loaded.
 2. Build codec matchers from a configuration array.